 What is a Scarcity Mindset?

-Since this is a very common money mindset to have — it's the one I have — I'd like to touch on what exactly it is.
+Since financial scarcity is a very common money mindset to have — you might be surprised to hear this, but it's the one I have — I'd like to touch on what exactly it is.

 You don't have to believe in any type of woo-woo money energy to know that when you make decisions from a place of stress and lack, they're not the same kinds of decisions you would make when you feel abundant.

 They're the kind of decisions that could keep you in the loop of lack and the scarcity mentality instead of ones that will ensure you don't get back to this place again.